pachyderm/docs-content/2.3.x/getting-started/wsl-deploy.md

 ---
 # metadata #
 title:  Deploy on Windows
-description: Learn how to deploy Pachyderm locally on a Windows machine.
+description: Learn how to deploy {{%productName%}} locally on a Windows machine.
 date:
 # taxonomy #
 tags: ["windows", "deployment"]